Mars Base Camp

 - Space Launch System: Super heavy lift designed to send critical labs, habitats and supplies to Mars.

-- Habitats: Building on our NextSTEP research, deep space habitats will give astronauts room to live and work on the way to and at Mars.
+- Habitats: Building on our NextSTEP research and NASA’s Deep Space Gateway architecture, deep space habitats will give astronauts room to live and work on the way to and at Mars.

 - Solar Electric Propulsion: Based on technology already in place on satellites, this advanced propulsion will pre-position key supplies in Mars orbit.